Swami vivekananda’s perspective on radicalism and extremism: Tolerance, pluralism, and education as strategic solutions

 References

 Althusser, L. (1971).
 Ideology and ideological state apparatuses (Notes towards an investigation).
 In Lenin and philosophy and other essays (pp. 127–186).
-New York: Monthly Review Press.
+Monthly Review Press.

 Freire, P. (1970).
 Pedagogy of the oppressed.
 New York: Herder and Herder.